chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/use-delayed-search.md

 Order: 40
 xref: use-delayed-search
 Title: Use Delayed Search
-Description: Enables live search, which returns results after a short delay without clicking the search button.
+Description: Enables live search, which returns results after a short delay without clicking the search button on remote sources.
 ---

-By default, when viewing the `This PC` source in Chocolatey GUI, anything that you type into the search box at the top of the screen will, after a short delay, filter the list of packages to what you have typed in.
-Some people prefer that the search isn't executed until they are finished typing, and actually press the enter key on the keyboard.
-Enabling this feature toggles it so that pressing the entry key is a requirement for the search to be performed.
+By default, when viewing any remote source in Chocolatey GUI (for example, the Chocolatey Community Repository), in order to start a search it is necessary to press the enter button (or to click the magnifying glass icon) after entering the search string.
+Some people prefer that the search is executed immediately after typing has completed, without the need to press the enter button.
+Enabling this feature toggles it so that pressing the entry key is no longer a requirement for the search to be performed.

 ![Use Delayed Search Enabled](/assets/images/chocolatey-gui/feature_use_delayed_search_enabled.png "Use Delayed Search Enabled")